-Breakfast!
-Not only is it the most important meal of the day but with the great selection of family-friendly breakfast spots available in Hong Kong, it’s a meal that the whole family can get excited about.
-From special kids’ menus to seaside dining options, Sassy Mama has rounded up some of the best breakfast joints to take your family to in Hong Kong.
+Not only is breakfast the most important meal of the day but with the great selection of family-friendly breakfast spots available in Hong Kong, it’s a meal that the whole family can get excited about.
+From special kids’ menus to seaside dining options, Sassy Mama has rounded up some of the best breakfast joints (that also do brunch) to take your family to in Hong Kong.
 Relax with a coffee or beverage and some delicious food that the whole family is sure to enjoy.

 The Brunch Club is all about the simple things in life, good food and good people.
 Established in 2006, The Brunch Club is a cosy place away from home to enjoy a delicious meal with the family and people you care about.
 The artisan breads come from its accompanying bakery, Marie’s Bakery, which make for a delectable and robust brunch menu for the whole family.
 Open daily from 7:30am and with two locations on Hong Kong Island, The Brunch Club will become your new home away from home for all things breakfast.

 Brunch Club, G/F, 70 Peel Street, Central, Hong Kong, 2526 8861

 The Diner – A retro-style American diner serving homemade Boston beans and more

 If you want to have breakfast in the tail end of a real 1958 Cadillac then bring the crew to The Diner.
 This classic retro American diner has converted a classic Cadillac into a comfy couch and created a 1950s feel with its interior design.
 It’s a large restaurant making it spacious enough for strollers and has an early start time for breakfast beginning at 7:30am every day.
 On weekends and public holidays, brunch is served until 3pm too.
 From fluffy American-style buttermilk pancakes to homemade Boston beans and eggs in a variety of styles, there is a mouth-watering breakfast here for everyone.